 The founding of the Karamu House in 1915 is celebrated on this date.

-Located in Cleveland, OH, the Karamu house is one of the oldest Black Theater Companies in America.
+Located in Cleveland, OH, the Karamu House is one of America's oldest Black Theater Companies.
 Its first home was in an area called "The Roaring Third,” at the corner of East 38th and Central Avenue.
-The word Karamu comes from a Swahili word meaning "a place of feasting and enjoyment in the center of the community."
-The group was originally named the Dumas Drama Club, but the name was changed to the Gilpin Players after actor Charles Gilpin visited the group in 1923.
+Karamu comes from Swahili, which means place of feasting and enjoyment in the center of the community."
+The group was initially named the Dumas Drama Club, but the name was changed to the Gilpin Players after actor Charles Gilpin visited the group in 1923.
 The group name was changed to the Karamu Players in the 1940s, and a more "integrated" casting policy was encouraged.

 It has classes for children and an active seniors program.
-Karamu explores a broad range of the Black experience Through its many programs.
+Through its many programs, Karamu explores a broad range of the Black experience.